agustinoli/Godot-GameTemplate/README.md

 - Hud - reserved for game specific overlay (HP, Points, etc.).
 - Music - Persistent AudioStreamPlayer for music.
 - HTMLfocus - if game is HTML5 it will overlay a button on screen, requesting player to click on it and allowing the game to become in focus.

+## CI CD

+- CI/CD pipeline runs on main branch and builds an export for each plataform (Windows, Mac, Linux and HTML5) and then deploys it to an already-made itch.io page.
+You need to edit game page so html version is playable online.
+  These secrets are needed for the CICD pipeline to work correctly:

+ITCH_GAME, ITCH_USER, BUTLER_CREDENTIALS, SILENTWOLF_API_KEY, SILENTWOLF_GAME_ID